Superlinear Lower Bounds Based on ETH: Background

-\begin{remark} As far as we know, the current best reduction shows that an $O(n^{\alpha})$ time algorithm for $\ovp$ would lead to an $O(\poly(n) \cdot 2^{\frac{\alpha \cdot v}{2}})$ time algorithm for $\cnfsat{k}$ for all $k$ \cite{Williams:2005,Virginia:2015,Bringmann:2019}.
+\begin{remark} As far as we know, the current best reduction shows that an $O(n^{\alpha})$ time algorithm for $\ovp$ would lead to a $\poly(n) \cdot 2^{\frac{\alpha \cdot v}{2}}$ time algorithm for $\cnfsat{k}$ for all $k$ \cite{Williams:2005,Virginia:2015,Bringmann:2019}.
+This isn't sufficient to show a lower bound conditional on $\ethypo$.
 Furthermore, we do not know if the existence of an essentially-linear time algorithm for $\ovp$ would imply that $\ethypo$ is false. \end{remark}